OpenCollarTeam/opencollarteam.github.io/Open-Collar-Designers.md

 title: OpenCollar Designers
 ---

-These Designers make many different collar designs in all price ranges.
+These Official Design Partners make many different collar designs in all price ranges.
 Enjoy browsing their selections, visit their inworld shops and add them to your Marketplace favorites!

 Allisonkrause, Devious Rose
 Mesh Collars and Cuffs from 250L to 999L